 When setting up your next virtual happy hour, remember these tips to streamline your planning:

-- First, figure out the best fit for your team size.
+- Figure out the best fit for your team size.
 Do you want to all do something together or split your group into smaller teams?

-- Second, you will need to decide whether your goal is an interactive activity or an opportunity for everyone to sit back and relax.
+- You will need to decide whether your goal is an interactive activity or an opportunity for everyone to sit back and relax.

 - We always suggest asking your team for their suggestions.
 Do they want to play a game?
 Do they want to eat and drink?
 Or do they want to do both?
 Compile the top options, and for an extra touch, ask your team to vote!
 This will make your team invested in the experience and excited to get together outside work.

-- Figure out your budget in advance.
+- Determine your budget in advance.
 This will help you decide whether you want to bring in professionals to plan your event or go the DIY route.
 By handing off the planning, you can focus on being present with your team while someone else does the heavy lifting.

 - At Escapely, we pride ourselves on caring for everything so our clients can sit back and enjoy.
 Still, if you are working with a budget, the awesome DIY games for a virtual happy hour on this list will engage your team and spruce up your next meeting.